aamrits/frontend-interview-questions/react-concepts.md

 #### Q5
 ### 💥 Understanding the differences between State and Props in React

+**State**

+**Definition**
+State is a built-in object in React that holds data or information about the component.
+It is managed within the component and can change over time, typically in response to user actions or network responses.

+**Characteristics**
+    - Mutable: State can be changed or updated within the component using the setState function (in class components) or the useState hook (in functional components).
+    - Private: State is local to the component and cannot be accessed or modified directly by child components.
+    - Triggers Re-render: When state changes, React re-renders the component to reflect the new state.

+**Props**

+**Definition**
+Props (short for properties) are read-only attributes passed from parent components to child components.
+They allow data to be passed down the component tree and enable component reuse.

+**Characteristics**
+    - Immutable: Props cannot be modified by the receiving component.
+They are read-only and should be treated as immutable.
+    - External: Props are passed to a component by its parent, making them external to the component itself.
+    - No Direct Re-render Trigger: Props themselves do not trigger a re-render.
+However, if the parent component re-renders and passes new props, the child component will re-render with the new props.

+**Key Differences**
+1. **Mutability**:
+    - State: Mutable; can be changed within the component.
+    - Props: Immutable; cannot be changed by the receiving component.

+2. **Scope**:
+    - State: Local to the component; managed within the component.
+    - Props: Passed from parent to child; external to the component.

+3. **Purpose**:
+    - State: Used for data that changes over time and affects the component's rendering.
+    - Props: Used to pass data and event handlers from parent to child components, enabling component communication and reuse.

+4. **Updates**:
+    - State: Updated via setState (class components) or useState (functional components).
+    - Props: Set by the parent component and received as read-only values by the child component.

 <div align="left">
     <b><a href="#">↥ back to top</a></b>